luddyte/aws_stack_deploy_demo/README.md

 The application stack is comprised of four Ubuntu 16.04 servers.
 One of the servers runs both the Consul and Nomad server processes.
 Only a single server is used for the purposes of this demo.
-In production you would need three or five or data loss is inevitable.
+In production you would need three or five Consul and Nomad servers or data loss is inevitable.

 Of the three remaining servers one hosts a locally installed Mongodb database.
 The other two only have Docker installed locally.
 All three servers will host